-DEISJ Toolkits have been collaboratively developed and curated to provide support to faculty who are looking to engage in DEISJ work.
-These toolkits will provide resources, best practices, tools, leading research, and more.
+Diversity, equity and inclusion toolkits have been collaboratively developed and curated to provide support to faculty who are looking to engage in DEI work.
+These toolkits provide resources, best practices, tools, leading research, and more.

 This piece personalizes the shared experience of Black students (from a study) by making a story of one student that reflects the majority.
 The piece argues for the implementation of accountability so that inclusivity will be put into practice.

 Examines the developed methods and pedagogy for inclusivity within classrooms.
 Results found no concrete norm for inclusivity pedagogy, this is often determined (or defined) by considering contextually, philosophically, and operational factors.
 This study suggests that more research is required to define inclusive pedagogy.